-Kensington also has some of the best pubs in London including The Churchill, on Kensington Church Street, whose walls are adorned with Second World War memorabilia, and the Elephant and Castle on Holland Street, just behind the High Street.
-The Piano Bar, behind a tiny door on the High Street, is a real gem where Bazz Norton and his grand piano entertain drinkers with a wide mix of tunes and requests.
-For formal dining, residents are spoilt for choice, from Sally Clarke's to Kensington Place, The Orangery in the grounds of the palace, and Maggie Jones's, named after Princess Margaret.
+Kensington also has some of the best pubs in London including the Churchill Arms on Kensington Church Street, whose walls are adorned with Second World War memorabilia, and the Elephant and Castle on Holland Street, just behind the high street.
+The Piano Bar, behind a tiny door on the high street, is a real gem where Bazz Norton and his grand piano entertain drinkers with a wide mix of tunes and requests.
+For formal dining, residents are spoilt for choice, from Sally Clarke's to Kensington Place, the Orangery in the grounds of the palace, and Maggie Jones's, named after Princess Margaret.

 For shoppers there is a vast array of boutiques, supermarkets, and specialist retailers.
 The former Barkers department store has recently been redeveloped into a Whole Foods supermarket and, on Saturdays, Kensington hosts its own farmers market.